Rares8921/99-haskell-problems/README.md

 Each problem is accompanied by a solution written in Haskell.
 The problems are grouped by topic, such as:

 - **Lists** <br>
-    The following categories will be in future problems:
 - **Arithmetic**
 - **Logic and Codes**
 - **Binary Trees**
+-    The following categories will be in future problems:
 - **Graphs**

 Each solution is implemented with clarity and efficiency in mind, following idiomatic Haskell practices.

 ## Usage

 Feel free to explore the solutions and use them as a reference for learning.
 If you are working on the problems yourself, I recommend attempting to solve them independently before reviewing the solutions in this repository.
+However, if you want to test/change my solutions, you should be aware that the code was tested with the help of cabal compiler.

 ## Contribution